elliotdickison/js-app-starter/README.md

 # Future Plans

+* Koa
 * Source maps
+* Serve initial state from a file for a faster first-render
 * Documentation (sheesh, why isn't this done already!?)
 * Hot reloading - https://github.com/gaearon/react-transform-boilerplate
 * Stuff it all into Yoeman w/ some handy-dandy generators and options